How to set up social login on your Customer Web App

 What is social login?

-This is a feature that allows users to sign in or sign up to an app, be it a website or mobile application, using their social accounts.
-For Lendsqr, we support this feature using Google and Facebook.
+Social login is a feature that allows users to sign in or sign up to an application using their existing social accounts.
+On Lendsqr, this feature works with Google and Facebook.

-When customers sign up using their Google or Facebook account, Lendsqr validates their email address with either Google or Facebook in a very secure manner.
-Yet, Lendsqr wouldn’t have access to their passwords or other credentials.
+When a customer signs up using their Google or Facebook account, Lendsqr validates their email address securely with the chosen provider.
+Lendsqr does not access the borrower’s passwords or other credentials from their social account.

-The entire process ensures that the email provided by the customer is valid and belongs to them.
-It also limits your exposure to scammers and bad actors.
+The process confirms that the email provided by the customer is valid and belongs to them.
+It also reduces your exposure to fraudsters and bad actors who might otherwise sign up with disposable or fabricated email addresses.

 How to enable social login for customer onboarding